Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Acknowledgments

 \section{Acknowledgments}

-J.O.\ acknowledges support by the CDT in Delivering Quantum Technologies' Summer Placement Programme.
-The authors thank Anuj Gore for helpful discussions and guidance in the early stages of the project.
+J.O.\ acknowledges support from the CDT in Delivering Quantum Technologies' Summer Placement Programme.
+E.S.\ completed this work while affiliated with University College London (UCL) as a student of the same CDT.
+E.S.'s current affiliation is Nu Quantum Ltd. The authors thank Anuj Gore for helpful discussions and guidance in the early stages of the project.